lvmgeo/GISPython/README.md

 	Module = MainModule()
 	Module.DoJob()
 ```
-Parameter file or object (e.g. SysGISParams.py) is important, because _geopythoncore_ relies of several parameters to be present to function successfully:
+Parameter file or object (e.g. SysGISParams.py) is important, because **_geopythoncore_** relies of several parameters to be present to function successfully:

 * OutDir - directory for storing script output log files `OutDir = r'C:\GIS\Log\Outlog\' `
 * OutDirArh - directory for storing script output log file archive (all non active files) `OutDirArh = r'C:\GIS\Log\Outlog\Archive\' `
 * ErrorLogDir - directory for storing script error log files `ErrorLogDir = r'C:\GIS\Log\ErrorLog\' `(*Important!
 This directory can be monitored for non empty files.
-If this directory has a file that is non empty - this indicates that a scrypt has failed*)
+If this directory has a file that is non empty - this indicates that a script has failed*)
 * ErrorLogDirArh - directory for storing script error log files `ErrorLogDirArh = r'C:\GIS\Log\ErrorLog\Archive' `
 * TmpFolder - Temp folder `TmpFolder = r'C:\GIS\tmp'`
-* encodingPrimary - encoding of Windows schell `encodingPrimary = 'cp775' `
+* encodingPrimary - encoding of Windows shell `encodingPrimary = 'cp775' `
 * encodingSecondary - encoding of Windows unicode language used `encodingSecondary = 'cp1257' `

 >It is recommended to define additional script parameters in SysGISParams.py file, to keep the main code clean.
 Our approach is to define all the parameters that define current system environment be kept in this one file.
 In case of moving environment (e.g. test system and production system) this one file has the specific connections and can be easily modified without changing the scripts.

 ### Recommendations
-Set up the variables at the beggining of the main function, to shorten the main code
+Set up the variables at the beggining of the main function, to shorten the main code:

 ```python
 Tool = self.Tool